 * “It’s started” “Oh my God” Guys, don’t become terrorists if you’re not ready and willing to be blown to bits by your own bomb.

-* But the Phantom Zone prison exploded right next to Clark in space, how did he not notice that?
+* The Phantom Zone prison exploded right next to Clark while he was in space, but somehow he didn’t notice it?

 * “This is our genuine bearskin rug-” “Gee, real polyester!”